Lewis Billups: Professional career

+Legal problems

 Billups had an extensive history of violence off the football field.
-In 1987, Billups was arrested in Hamilton County, Ohio and charged with felony domestic assault for beating his then-girlfriend, a Cincinnati resident named Tracy Fair, after she ended their relationship.
-She later dropped the criminal charges, but did file a civil lawsuit against Billups.
+In May 1987, Billups was arrested in Hamilton County, Ohio and charged with felony domestic battery for beating his then-girlfriend, a Cincinnati resident named Tracy Fair, after she ended their relationship.
+She later dropped the criminal charges, but filed a civil lawsuit against Billups.
 In Billups' civil trial, Fair testified that he threatened to hire someone to cut Fair's face with a razor blade and "finish the job" if she did not drop the criminal charges.
 Fair also testified that she required six operations on her face from the assault, including a bone grafting procedure in which her nose was reconstructed with bone pulled from her skull and ribcage.
-Billups ultimately paid Fair $30,000 in damages in an out-of-court settlement.
+Billups ultimately paid Fair $30,000 in an out-of-court settlement.

-In January 1990, Billups was arrested in Hamilton County, Ohio and charged with the unlawful possession of a concealed firearm, the unlawful transportation of a firearm in a vehicle while committing a crime, and two counts of aggravated menacing after pointing a .38 caliber pistol at two plainclothed police officers.
+In January 1990, Billups was arrested in Hamilton County, Ohio and charged with the unlawful possession of a concealed firearm, the unlawful transportation of a firearm in a vehicle while committing a crime, and two counts of aggravated menacing after pointing a .38 caliber pistol at two undercover police officers.
 He pleaded not guilty.
 He was later found guilty of all charges by a jury and sentenced to serve 30 days in the Hamilton County jail.

 As Billups' NFL career came to an end, his violent behavior continued.
-In March 1993, Billups was arrested in Fayette County, Kentucky and charged with making terroristic threats against Washington Bullets basketball player Rex Chapman, whose sister, Jenny Chapman, Billups had been dating and allegedly abusing.
+In March 1993, Billups was arrested by FBI agents in Fayette County, Kentucky and charged with making terroristic threats against Washington Bullets basketball player Rex Chapman, whose sister, Jenny Chapman, Billups had been dating and allegedly abusing.
 Billups called Jenny multiple times to warn her against seeing other men after the two broke up.
 Because of earlier threats and alleged prior abuse, Jenny contacted the FBI, which recorded two of the calls.
 In one call, Billups stated: "You got your brother's knees in your hands."
 He said Rex Chapman would "get a visit, boom, boom, boom, boom, boom, boom, down.
 Next thing you read, Rex Chapman through for the year, maybe for the rest of his career."
 In the other call, Billups said: "Now, I'm telling you right now as God as my witness, I swear on my mother's life, if you ever speak to a guy, speak -- just say 'Hi' to a guy from Kentucky, I promise you (Billups' associates will) go see your brother and he'll never play basketball again."
 Billups flew up to Kentucky from Florida to meet Jenny, but instead was met by FBI agents and arrested.
 Numerous people testified about Billups' violent nature, including Jenny Chapman and Tracy Fair, and stated that they were fearful for their safety in Billups' presence.
-Billups pleaded guilty to the charge in June 1993 after accepting a plea deal, and he was sentenced to serve twelve months in the Federal United States Penitentiary, Atlanta, three years of supervised release, and he was fined $10,000.
+Billups pleaded guilty to the charge in June 1993 after accepting a plea deal, and he was sentenced to serve twelve months in the federal USP Atlanta, three years of supervised release, and he was fined $10,000.